Valdecy/pyInterDemand/README.md

 **TSB (Teunter, Syntetos & Babai)** - TSB offers a modification of Croston's method to improve forecast accuracy by dynamically updating the smoothing parameter.

-**HES (Prestwich et al. 2014)** - This is a generalized exponential smoothing technique adapted for intermittent demand scenarios.
+**HES (Hyperbolic-Exponential Smoothing)** - This is a generalized exponential smoothing technique adapted for intermittent demand scenarios.

 **LES (Linear Exponential Smoothing)** - LES employs a linear function to model the demand, smoothing the data points over time.